ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 ## Overview

-This module contains functions to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.
+This module provides APIs to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.

 ### Client